 Renown for our excellent program and accolades in contests around the nation, the San Jose School of Cosmetology prides itself in being the top cosmetology school in the state of California.
-We offer an unmatched curriculum for all ages, an award winning dedicated staff, and inexpensive services for men and women.
+We offer an unmatched curriculum for all ages, an award-winning dedicated staff, and inexpensive services for men and women.
 Please browse the categories to the left for more!

 Enrollment into the program is accepted in either the fall or spring semester.
 Most students complete the program in two full semesters and a summer session.
 The cosmetology program is designed for full-time students only.
 Because SJCC is a community college funded by the state, we are able to provide this comprehensive education at a fraction of the cost of private schools.
-The estimated cost for the entire program is $6,000.
+The estimated cost of the entire program is $6,000.

 Students enrolled in the Cosmetology program have the opportunity to receive instruction in the areas of hair, skin, nail, and salon skills.
 After completing the program, students can earn a Certificate of Achievement and/or Associate of Science degree.
 In addition, SJCC graduates acquire necessary skills and knowledge to pass the California State Board of Barbering and Cosmetology exam.
 To be eligible for the State license, students must successfully complete 1600 clock hours in an educational institution approved by the Bureau of Barbering and Cosmetology.